 Don’t have any United miles?
 No problem!
-You can easily buy United miles online, and United even offers regular, generous discounts and bonuses when you purchase miles.
+You can easily buy United miles online, and the airline even offers regular, generous discounts and bonuses when you purchase miles.

 Special Deals on Buying United Miles

-Promotions typically come around every two months.
-It is not uncommon for United to offer up to 100% bonus miles.
+Promotions typically come around every 1-2 months.
+It is not uncommon for United to offer up to 100% bonus miles (which is equivalent to a 50% discount)!
 But many promotions are targeted and some members may receive different offers to others.

 United’s most recent promotion offers up to 100% bonus miles on purchases.
-This offer expires on 6 September 2018 (US central time).
-Here are the bonuses on offer in the latest promo:
+This offer expires on 19 June 2021 (U.S. Central Time).
+Here are the typical bonus amounts on offer in the latest promo: